hornowitz/rog-syncobra/README.md

 - standard Unix tools such as `sort`, `du` and `df`

-For metadata or raw-data deduplication an internal script `xxrdfind.py` (based on xxhash64) is included, removing the need for the external `rdfind` utility.
+For metadata or raw-data deduplication an internal script `xxrdfind.py` (xxhash64 with BLAKE2b confirmation) is included, removing the need for the external `rdfind` utility.
 Using its `--strip-metadata` option allows deduplication based solely on media content.

 To automatically install missing packages run: